oerdnj/dp2025/main.typ

 As with the previous considerations on size, the normal mode of operation is not of a large concern because the received DNS answers will be stored in the DNS resolver cache, but the outliers are the real minefield here.

-It was shown that if the attacker can make the DNS resolver to process many DNSKEYs and many RRSIGs, it can grid the resolver to almost full stop (FIXME: Add KeyTrap reference...).
-At least in BIND 9, the KeyTrap attack was mitigatedy limiting the number of DNSKEY-RRSIG pairs and also by offloading the cryptographical operations to a different thread-pool, so it does not interfere with non-DNSSEC traffic and the server function of the DNS server when responding DNS queries for local zones or data already in the cache of the DNS resolver.
+It was shown that if the attacker can make the DNS resolver to process many DNSKEYs and many RRSIGs, it can grid the resolver to almost full stop @heftrig2024hardertryharderfail.
+At least in BIND 9, the KeyTrap attack was mitigated by limiting the number of DNSKEY-RRSIG pairs and also by offloading the cryptographical operations to a different thread-pool, so it does not interfere with non-DNSSEC traffic and the server function of the DNS server when responding DNS queries for local zones or data already in the cache of the DNS resolver.

 The other trap lies again in the field of Authenticated Denial of Existence (NSEC).
 An attacker can use a technique called Pseudo-Random Subdomain-Attack (PRSD) to force the DNS resolver to ask the upstream authoritative servers again and again for random subdomains that don't exist and validate the NSEC answer from the authoritative server again and again.
 The Hashed Authenticated Denial of Existence (NSEC3) records suffer from the exactly same problem, and the same mechanism cane used to mitigate the attack.
 This cane mitigated by Aggressive Use of DNSSEC-Validated Cache (FIXME: RFC 8198, 9077) - using the already cached Authenticated Denial of Existence records from the DNS resolver cache to validate the existence/non-existence of the queried name to prevent the sending the DNS query to the upstream DNS server in the case we already know that the pseudo-random sub-domain lies within the range covered by the NSEC(3) record.
 The implication of this is that for any PQC algorithm slower than the existing algorithms, the Aggressive Use of DNSSEC-Validated Cache must be implemented in any DNS server implementation along with PQC algorithm validation.